-With Windows 8 preinstalled on OEM computers, serial number is no longer present in the form of a sticker.
-Windows 8 and above use serial number which is stored in a BIOS.
+With Windows 8 preinstalled on OEM computers, the serial number is no longer present in the form of a sticker.
+Windows 8 and above use a serial number which is stored in a BIOS.
 Windows reads BIOS information and activates when it sees the correct serial number.

-How do you enter Windows 7 serial number in the activation window if computer comes with Windows 8 (even Windows 7) preinstalled and there is no serial on the sticker?
+How do you enter Windows 7 serial number in the activation window if the computer comes with Windows 8 (even Windows 7) preinstalled and there is no serial on the sticker?

 You could downgrade to Windows 7 with Factory downgrade media and extract serial number.
 But you would face the same two problems again.